 The remainder of the trail has a lot of well made wooden walkways that go over huge patches of marshland, and you exit the park onto the gravel road mentioned earlier that runs north-south.
 You pass the other gravel road that goes east which can take you back to Ed, or you can continue on until the road turns west and follows a train track, which is what I did to get to Bohusleden.

 I didn't take any pictures of the gravel road and train tracks, as they are a pretty straight forward landmark.
 So once the road comes to the railroad crossing that intersects with another road, cross the tracks and then immediately take the dirt road going west.
 This road ends close to lake Skottesjön, and there is a trail that connects to another road going west.
 Going west the road will come to a farm (marked Rinnane on my map), and here is where you can turn onto a trail headed south.
 From there you'll soon see the 166 highway, and you can choose to follow the highway or find the trail on the north side of the road.
 Soon there are power lines, and right after those is a gravel road off the highway that goes directly the big lake N. Kornsjön and intersects with Bohusleden.

 So there you go, options for a more dynamic and hopefully better hiking experience if you are in the area.
 I hope this is helpful and that you are able to enjoy this new loop of my own creation as much as I did.
-Happy trails, and do please feel free to ask questions or give feedback (especially if you hike this loop!) in the comments below or on my blog's Facebook page.
+Happy trails, and do please feel free to ask questions or give feedback via email--especially if you have hiked this loop.